mtuncbilek95/MAGE/README.md

 - The development process can be halted anytime due to the complexity of custom runtime type identification (In order to do R&D)
 - MOST IMPORTANTLY: Dont rush just to get a solution.
 It can create future problems.
 Future you will have more responsibility so take your time to understand.
 - Find a fucking angel investor to develop in peace.

+## CUSTOM SOLUTIONS

+### Chunk Vector
+This vector is a chunked, boosted with static array structure.
+Unlike std::vector, ChunkVector doesn't work fully dynamic.
+In the default ctor, it creates a static array with 32 empty elements as a chunk.
+Whenever you add new element, if the chunk is full, it will create another chunk with x2 size.
+Removing an element doesn't handles the blank point in the array dynamically.
+It means that there will be an empty index in the array.
+It requires extra thinking while using, otherwise the user can create a huge memory leak in the whole runtime.

+### MemoryBuffer & MemoryOwnedBuffer
+It's a basic wrapper for function pointer which can also be used as data storage.
+MemoryBuffer is just a reference holder.
+But MemoryOwnedBuffer owns the data.
+The user have to use this with precaution in order to be responsible for unnecessary memory load.

+### MemoryMappedFile
+It  is a segment of virtual memory that has been assigned a direct byte-for-byte correlation with some portion of a file or file-like resource.
+This resource is typically a file that is physically present on disk, but can also be a device, shared memory object, or other resource that an operating system can reference through a file descriptor.
+Once present, this correlation between the file and the memory space permits applications to treat the mapped portion as if it were primary memory.

+### AtomicQueue
+It's a lock-free queue which is used for multi-threading.
+It's a basic queue structure which is used for job system.
+It's not a thread-safe queue.
+It's a lock-free queue.
+Highly recommended to use with caution only on job related tasks.